pishleback/Algebraeon/README.md

 ## Use of AI

-Use of AI is fine in contributions, but please outline in a PR comment the extent to which AI has been used and ensure every AI generated line has been understood by a human.
+Use of AI is fine in contributions subjet to the following requests:
+ - Please outline the PR comment the extent to which AI has been used.
+ - Ensure every AI generated line has been understood by a human.
+ - Be extra careful and/or avoid AI entirely when writing test cases.

 ## CLA